How to brand fintech in the volatile Gamestop era

 This social media meme culture meets retail investing has exploded over the last year, thanks to a pandemic-fueled surge in popularity of apps that make it easy for people to invest.
 Individual investors opened more than 10 million investment accounts in 2020, and that only intensified at the start of this year.

 Amid this volatility, fintech startup Public is launching its first-ever brand campaign and new brand identity that pitches the app as a place to balance the current retail investment hype with community and long-term stability.
-“People might come to invest in GameStop, but after using the product, are they building a proper portfolio?” asks cofounder and co-CEO Leif Abraham.
+“People might come to invest in GameStop, but after using the product, are they building a proper portfolio?” asks co-CEO Leif Abraham.
 “That’s our focus.
 It’s about building long-term investors, not just people who want to gamble on a quick stock.
 It’s about making the stock market a consumer product, but not purely from the speculative side, also from the side of building proper portfolios.”

 In January, thanks to hype on forums like Reddit’s WallStreetBets, Gamestop’s stock surged by 1,600%, and AMC’s stock is up 2,400% this year.
 The movie chain bought into the hype this week by offering investors free popcorn.
 Retail investing online, where non-professional people buy and sell securities through brokerage firms, has been popular since the original dotcom boom—remember the E-Trade monkey?—but this new wave hit amid a convergence of mobile apps and social media virality.